 Stephen Raine is a unique artist with a mission to tell his story through music.
 In 2023, Stephen's career as a musician took a dramatic direction when he was involved in a traumatic circular saw accident to his right hand, which resulted in the amputation of his little finger, and almost complete loss of all of the other fingers on that hand.

-Determined not to give up, after multiple surgeries, months of rehabilitation and a challenging journey to rebuild many years of work, Stephen again performs on the concert stage sharing his journey with a powerful perspective through music.
+Determined not to give up, after multiple surgeries, months of rehabilitation and a challenging journey to rebuild many years of work, Stephen again performs on the concert stage sharing his journey with a renewed artistic perspective.

 About Stephen